oroinc/documentation/commerce/dev_guide/extend_and_customize/payment_method_add.rst

    .. note::

-       If you are working in production environment, you have to use parameter --env=prod with the command.
+      If you are working in production environment, you have to use the ``--env=prod`` parameter  with the command.

-2. Open the user interface and check that the changes has applied and you can add an integration of the CollectOn Delivery type.
+2. Open the user interface and check that the changes have applied and you can add an integration of the Collect On Delivery type.

 Implement a Payment Method